-I immediately went to the pharmacy and got medicated wipes with witch hazel, and the pharmacist told me to use miconazole [antibiotic] cream on it.
+I immediately went to the pharmacy and got medicated wipes with witch hazel, and the pharmacist told me to use miconazole [antifungal] cream on it.

 My question is, should I see a doctor or will this heal itself?
 If it’s deep enough will I require stitches?
 I can see red inside the tear that is not blood.

-Age 35, Savannah, Georgia, USA
+Savannah, Georgia, USA

-Cuts on mucous membranes tend to be very fast-healing (like the mouth), so if you think about how well your mouth heals, you’ll understand what the vagina is like (more or less).
+Cuts on mucous membranes tend to be very fast-healing (like the mouth), so if you think about how well your mouth heals after you bite your cheek by mistake, you’ll understand what the vagina is like (more or less).

-If you feel concerned, however, then stop in at your local sexual health clinic or doctor to be examined.
+If you feel concerned go to your local sexual health clinic or doctor to be examined.
 They will quickly determine if you have a bigger problem than you thought.